trickyearlobe/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

 ## Rotating the Certificates

 You can generate the required certificates on your own or you can use the existing certificates of your organization.
-Ensure all the below commands must be executed from the `cd /hab/a2_deploy_workspace` path.
+Ensure you execute all the below commands from the `cd /hab/a2_deploy_workspace` path.

-Follow these steps to rotate your certificates that are used in CheF Automate HighA vailability (HA):
+Follow these steps to rotate your certificates that are to be used in CheF Automate High Availability (HA):

 1. Navigate to your workspace folder.
 For example, `cd /hab/a2_deploy_workspace`.
 1. Type the command, `./scripts/credentials set ssl --rotate all ` and press **Enter**.
 This command rotates all the certificates of your organization.